 The good news is that if you want to follow in the footsteps of Luke Skywalker and Han Solo, you don’t need your own Millennium Falcon.
 Here, we’ve put together some earthly locations for you to visit following each film in the series.
 These are places where you can swing your lightsaber around, get out your action figures and fulfil your very own Star Wars fantasies.
 May the force be with you…

 First of our close encounters with other worlds is Tunisia, where the desert doubles up as the barren planet Tatooine in the film.
 Onk Jemal is where a lightsaber duel between Jedi Master Qui-Gon Jinn and Sith apprentice Darth Maul, takes place.
-The best way to explore the dunes today (if you don’t have a landspeeder handy) is to whisk around on a 4X4 tour.
+The best way to explore the dunes today (if you don’t have a landspeeder handy) is to whisk around on a quad or a 4x4.

-The filming locations of the latest Star Wars epic have been something of a jealously guarded secret, but we have it on good authority that the UK has an outdoor location to show off, not just its usual studio shoots: the Isle of Skye in Scotland, which also recently starred in the Hollywood version of Macbeth with Michael Fassbender.
+The filming locations of the latest Star Wars epic have been something of a jealously guarded secret, but we have it on good authority that the UK has an outdoor location to show off, not just its usual studio shoots: the Isle of Skye in Scotland.

 Star Wars producers are said to have been impressed with the jagged mountains of Skye, with their rock pinnacles and otherworldly natural formations.
 If you head up to hike there soon you will be amongst the first rebel supporters to explore this breathtaking location.
 Watch out for any stray stormtroopers as you go.